 Attraction Type: Historic Church

-Location: Next to the Old Rectory, accessed via an unmade road
+Location: Next to the Old Rectory, accessed via an unpaved road

 Website: Stirchley, St James Church